tianyizheng/Wallpaper/README.md

 Inspired by the Mojave system's dynamic wallpaper, these scripts will have the added functionality to select wallpaper based on your local time.

 # Usage
+Ideally you would execute the scripts below sequentially.

+`brightness.py` analyzes the perceived brightness of all images from SimpleDesktops and saves the score to a local sqlite database.

+`batchJob.py` is a script that uses `futures` to upload collections of images from [SimpleDesktops](http://simpledesktops.com/) to your NextCloud drive.

+`nextcloud.py` grabs a image suitable for your local time from the database and downloads it to your local machine from your cloud hosting.

+# Additional Usage
 `sh wallpaper_scheduler add goes.py` or `sh wallpaper_scheduler add simpledesktop.py`

 `simpleDesktop.py` grabs a random image from [SimpleDesktops](http://simpledesktops.com/) and saves to a local buffer.
 It will override the same image everytime.

 `goes.py` grabs the current image of the GOES-16 satellite from [NOAA.gov](noaa.gov), crops it to 16:9 and centers around the atlantic coast.

-`batchJob.py` is a script that uses `futures` to upload collections of images from [SimpleDesktops](http://simpledesktops.com/) to your NextCloud drive.

 ## Next Steps
 - [x] Pre-calcualte brightness of all images, stores to sqlite and analyze